Dyrcona/gitdemo/Concepts/Configuration.md

     git config --unset include.path '^foo.inc$'

-The above will unset only the latest one that we add matching 'foo.inc':
+The above will unset only the one matching 'foo.inc':

 <pre>
 [include]